davappler/davibaweja/README.md

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=davibaweja&langs_count=8&theme=vue-dark)](https://github.com/davibaweja/github-readme-stats)

 Hi there, I am Davinder Singh a full stack web developer (as an intern at CodeYourFuture).
-I am familiar with coding since 2015 and have worked on different languages.
+I am familiar with coding since 2015 and have worked on different languages and projects.

 I am currenlty familiar with all these languagues: c,